ltrujello/ltrujello.github.io/docs/category_theory/Operads/Operads on Sets.md

 Recall that for $\rho_{i, j}$, $i$ ranges from $1$ to $n$ while $j$ ranges from $1$ to $a_i$.
 Hence if we permute a block, we can represent it as follows.
-\

 <img src="../../../png/category_theory/chapter_9/tikz_code_1_8.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-hich can be written more formally (that is, more horribly) as
+which can be written more formally (that is, more horribly) as

 \[
 (